 All three beaches are open for taking a dip, and they guarantee instant refreshment.
 The coastline also offers numerous fun activities for families, including canoeing, kayaking, windsurfing, and paddle boating.

 The lake is circled by a park and several trails for walking tours and biking.
-You can rent beach bikes to enjoy a ride on the nearby biking path or head to the Bde Maka Ska Park to enjoy a picnic or a game of volleyball.
+You can rent beach bikes to enjoy a ride on the nearby biking path.
+There are multiple beach volleyball courts for you to enjoy a quick game with your friends or family.

 You can also reel in various kinds of fish if you are into fishing, including black crappie, bluegill, hybrid sunfish, and largemouth bass.